YahiaDoudou/PPLGPwn-for-10.01/README.md

 ## I installed this version.
 Is there any compatibility issue with switching to the version from his repository?
 absolutely not, you can change if you wish.

-After all, zauceee (aka kodeine) and I will be working together on the same repository

-## If you liked my project and want to help me, consider buying me a coffee
+## If you liked the project and want to help llbranco, consider buying him a coffee
 <a href='https://ko-fi.com/J3J4Y2DQ4' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a> [![Support me on Patreon](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.vercel.app%2Fapi%3Fusername%3Dllbranco%26type%3Dpatrons&style=flat-square)](https://patreon.com/llbranco)

 It provides a new way of jailbreaking your PS4, using a rooted LGTV.